Skip to content

 Anonymous results

-For remote Polars queries without a specific output sink, Polars on-premises can automatically add an output sink.
+For remote Polars queries without a specific output sink, Polars On-Prem can automatically add an output sink.
 We call this sink an anonymous results sink.
 Infrastructure-wise, these sinks can be backed by S3-compatible storage or another shared filesystem accessible from all worker nodes and the Python client.
 The data written to this location is not automatically deleted, so you need to configure a retention policy for this data yourself.

 If you want to disable anonymous results for users, you may leave anonymous_result_location unset.
 This ensures that all queries must have an output location specified.